 - Be sure to check the karat weight to see how much gold is actually in the setting.
 Karat is a measure of the purity of gold.
 To avoid any potential allergies, opt for 14k Gold or higher which is purer and less likely to trigger any reaction.

 If you do have hypersensitive skin, stick to what’s pure for the best symptom-free experience.
 Look for hypoallergenic jewelry.
 And guess what?!
 We now offer select styles in Platinum and Tantalum!
 Two completely hypoallergenic metals that are gentle on the skin.

 Platinum is a precious metal that is rarer and more durable than gold.
 It offers a naturally white hue that will never tarnish and develops a lustrous patina over time.
 Our platinum jewelry is 100% pure and free from harmful alloys that can cause irritation.
 We have a wide selection of fine jewelry that marries the brilliance of moissanite with the timelessness of platinum.
 Learn more about platinum by visiting this page and shop all of our platinum offerings here.

 Tantalum is a precious metal that is 99% pure, with zero reactive properties.
 It is resilient and extremely resistant to corrosion.
 This modern, classic metal is an economical alternative to other precious metals and is quickly becoming very popular for men’s wedding bands.
 All of our tantalum bands are made in the USA and are designed with a comfort fit.
 Learn more about tantalum by visiting this page and shop all of our tantalum offerings here.

+Whether you’re looking for earrings for sensitive ears or nickel free necklaces, Charles & Colvard has the jewelry for sensitive skin you’ll love.
 Need help deciding what selection is best for you?
 Our Customer Service team is here to help at 877-202-5467 or firstname.lastname@example.org.